24/7 Emergency Service

 What does a fire suppression system do?

 A fire suppression system automatically detects and extinguishes fires before they spread.
-It activates when heat, flames, or specific fire conditions are detected and releases a specialized extinguishing agent designed for that particular hazard.
-Its primary purpose is to control fire quickly, reduce damage, and protect occupants and property.
+It activates when heat, flames, or other specific fire conditions are detected, releasing a specialized extinguishing agent tailored to that hazard.
+Its primary purpose is to quickly control fire, reduce damage, and protect occupants and property.

 Is a fire suppression system required by law?